Craxy-guy/Fake-E-mail-Detector/README.md

-# Fake-E-mail-Detector
+**# How It Works**

-Fake Email Detector is a machine learning web app that detects fake/spam emails using TF-IDF, SMOTE, and Logistic Regression.
-It features a simple Gradio interface for real-time predictions and helps users identify phishing or suspicious content instantly.
+This project is a Fake Email Detector that uses Machine Learning to identify whether an email message is genuine or fake/spam.
+It is trained on the popular SMS Spam Collection Dataset using natural language processing (NLP) techniques and classification algorithms.

-# 📌 Fake Email Detector
+**Key Features:**

-A machine learning web app to detect fake or spam emails using TF-IDF, SMOTE, and Logistic Regression.
-Built with Python and deployed via Gradio.
+Preprocesses text using tokenization, stopword removal, stemming, and TF-IDF vectorization.

-## 🔍 Features
+Balances the dataset using SMOTE to improve accuracy.

-- Detects spam/fake vs. genuine emails
+Trains a Logistic Regression model to classify messages.

-- Real-time prediction with confidence
+Deploys a simple Gradio web app for live input and prediction.

-- Gradio-based web UI
+**Tools & Libraries Used:**

-## ⚙️ Tech Stack
+Python

-- Python
+scikit-learn

-- Scikit-learn
+imbalanced-learn (SMOTE)

-- Pandas, NumPy
+nltk

-- imbalanced-learn (SMOTE)
+Gradio (for web interface)

-- Gradio
+Just input your email/message into the Gradio interface, and the model will tell you whether it’s likely Fake/Spam or Genuine.

-## 🚀 How to Run
+# How to Run

 ```bash
 pip install -r requirements.txt